This site receives compensation for qualified sales and banner clicks referred from this site. Learn More

 You’d be hard-pressed to find a sicker pedal than these.

-While I am not often ask this question by mountain bikers, I am often asked to recommend a good platform pedal that combines a clipless pedal with it as well.
+While I am not often asked this question by mountain bikers, I am often asked to recommend a good platform pedal that combines a clipless pedal with it as well.

 Bike companies have tried to create the ideal combination many, many times.
-There is one design that has been around for a long time while the others have come and went.
+There is one design that has been around for a long time while many others have come and went.

 That pedal is the M324.

 It is a tank.
-And, like a tank, is indestructible.
+And, like a tank, it is indestructible.

 These pedals let you clip into one side, are pedal on the other side.
 These are ideal for the writer who may want to be able to ride with or without cleats, or maybe has a “loaner” bike that they let friends and family ride.